shay-te/core-lib/website/versioned_docs/version-0.1.0/advantages.md

 #### Risk management

-`Core-Lib` provides simple tools to solve problems without abstracting third-party dependencies.
-Relying on multiple dependencies rather than one is risk management.
-When one dependence is obsolete, it affects only a subset of the code.
+`Core-Lib` dose not delegate third-party dependencies.
+Relying on multiple dependencies rather than one add risk management when main dependence becomes obsolete.

 #### Shared knowledge